Oscar Espinosa Moraga

-Oscar Hernán Espinosa Moraga (Talcahuano, 2 January 1928 – Santiago, 20 November 2010) was a Chilean historian, researcher, genealogist and civil servant, specialized in border history and Chilean diplomacy.
+Oscar Hernán Espinosa Moraga (2 January 1928 – 20 November 2010) was a Chilean historian, researcher, genealogist and civil servant, specialized in border history and Chilean diplomacy.
 His work was characterized by a critical, revisionist and deeply nationalist view of Chile's diplomatic history.
 He also served as an advisor to the Chilean Navy General Staff and to the National Health Service.

 Biography

 Oscar Espinosa was born in Talcahuano on 2 January 1928, son of Julio Espinosa Allende and Clara Hortensia Moraga Montero.
 On his maternal side, he descended from general Nicolás Salvo, who served as Governor of Chiloé in the 18th century.

 He studied at the Liceo San Agustín in Santiago from 1936 to 1947, showing an early interest in Chilean history and a deep admiration for Francisco Antonio Encina.
 He then enrolled in the Law School of the University of Chile, but did not complete his degree.
 One of his professors, Guillermo Feliú Cruz, described him as a frail, intelligent and passionate young man.

 In 1950 he joined the National Health Service, where he worked for nearly thirty years.
 He married Julia Costa Canales, to whom he dedicated part of his work.
 In parallel with his public service, he developed a prolific career as an independent researcher and writer.